Liveaboard Diving in Black Rock

 What To Expect On a Black Rock Liveaboard

 Black Rock liveaboards offer some of the most pristine walls and breathtaking drift diving in Myanmar.
-This pinnacle is one of most spectacular dive sites in the Mergui archipelago.
-Liveaboard diving in Black Rock shows you an excellent variety of reef life, abundance of large pelagics and there are beautiful seascapes of soft coral formations in the deeper areas to enjoy.
-Incredible beauty hidden away from the world seen from a Myanmar Liveaboard.
+This pinnacle is one of the most spectacular dive sites in the Mergui archipelago.
+Liveaboard diving in Black Rock shows you an excellent variety of reef life, an abundance of large pelagics and there are beautiful seascapes of soft coral formations in the deeper areas to enjoy.
+Incredible beauty is hidden away from the world seen from a Myanmar Liveaboard.

-On the deeper sides of the islet currents can be strong and terminally downward.
+On the deeper sides of the islet, currents can be strong and terminally downward.
 Particularly moving beyond the shelter of the rocks on the island's east and west tips can make it very hard to get back to the site again.
 If you stay close to the rocks this doesn't have to be a difficult dive.

 What You Can See

-There will be some majestic encounters with manta rays and eagle rays soaring above and around you off the deep north western corner, and possibly huge marble stingrays and leopard sharks on the sandy bottom on this dive trip.
+There will be some majestic encounters with manta rays and eagle rays soaring above and around you off the deep northwestern corner, and possibly huge marble stingrays and leopard sharks on the sandy bottom on this dive trip.

 Getting To Black Rock

 The best way to get there is on a Myanmar Liveaboard trip.
-Majority of the liveaboards to Black Rock depart from Thailand, particularly from Ranong.
+The majority of the liveaboards to Black Rock depart from Thailand, particularly from Ranong.
 However, there are also some Black Rock liveaboards that depart from Phuket and Khao Lak.
 Liveaboards that depart from Ranong usually offer 5 nights of cruising around.

 Bangkok Airways operate direct flight from Bangkok to Ranong, which has a port on the Thai side of the Myanmar border.
 This is the nearest departure port/location.
 You can take a taxi from Ranong Airport to the port of departure.
 Your starting point for your luxury liveaboard safari of a lifetime.

 Yangon International Airport is the main hub for domestic flights.
 Local airlines include Air Bagan and Myanmar National Airlines.
 It's cheaper and easier to book domestic flights via agencies once you are in Myanmar.
-There are no international car-rental agencies, most travel agencies in Yangon, Mandalay and Bagan - as well as guesthouses and hotels elsewhere – can arrange cars and drivers.
+There are no international car-rental agencies, most travel agencies in Yangon, Mandalay, and Bagan - as well as guesthouses and hotels elsewhere – can arrange cars and drivers.